Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - **Wireframes vs. finished project**

-  During the making of my site I made some amendments which differ from the content in my wireframes;
+  During the making of my site I made some amendments from the ideas presented on my original wireframes;

 | Wireframes                     | End site                                     | Reason                                                                                                            |
 | ------------------------------ | -------------------------------------------- | ----------------------------------------------------------------------------------------------------------------- |